FREQUENTLY ASKED QUESTIONS (FAQs)

 Q: Do I need any outside help to use MAXTRAX?

-A: MAXTRAX have been designed to make recovering a bogged 4WD vehicle a one-person operation, so even if you're the only soul for miles you should be able get yourself out, single-handed.
+A: MAXTRAX have been designed to make recovering a bogged 4WD or ATV a one-person operation, so even if you're the only soul for miles you should be able get yourself out, single-handed.
 You won't need another vehicle (as with snatching) or an anchor point (as in winching)!

 Q: Are any of the pro's using MAXTRAX?